Projects & Priorities

 For your sponsorship, you and your neighbors will get a shout-out in our monthly email blast, a shout-out at our monthly meeting, you will be listed on our sign topper webpage, and receive a mini sign topper keychain (pending)!
 Plus, the first few dozen neighbors who have already donated will receive one of our old sign toppers, due to a limited supply!
 We also hope to give you a shout out in the Porch Press!

 Special thanks to the Homes & History Committee and neighbors who organized, attended, and contributed to the Woodward Mansion Street Topper Fundraiser in 2014.
 They raised a total of $2,465 toward a sign topper fund, which is being used as a springboard for our current efforts.
 Additionally, we are thankful to the leadership of Neighborhood Planning Unit W, and the membership/leadership of the NPU-W neighborhood organizations, who successfully applied for a City of Atlanta Community Impact Grant for sign toppers, which is being split equally among the three neighborhood organizations.

 SPONSORED INTERSECTION MAP

-Red markers indicate not yet sponsored.
+-Red markers indicate not yet sponsored.

-Yellow markers indicate sponsored intersections.
+-Yellow markers indicate sponsored intersections.

-Green markers indicate New Sign Topper Installed!
+-Dark Green markers indicate New Sign Topper Installed!

 *Please note that markers on the map with a square or an X are either missing the pole or the street name signs, but replacement requests have been submitted to the city and sign toppers will be installed as soon as possible after sponsorship.
 Markers that have circles inside of them, or stars, have street signs and will allow for easy sign topper installation.